CSCfi/csc-user-guide/docs/accounts/how-to-view-billing-unit-usage.md

 # How to view billing unit usage

-CSC resources are measured in billing units (BU).
+Consumption of CSC's resources is mainly measured in billing units.
+IDA and Kaivos do not consume billing units; they only have quota limits for each project.

 Check your BU consumption: